 4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

-Scope and limitations with respect to the Right to inspect accounting books and records of the corporation confirmed, stressing the difference between DIDP and Inspection Rights.
+Scope and limitations with respect to the right to inspect accounting books and records of ICANN confirmed, stressing the difference between DIDP and inspection rights.

-Inspection rights for accounting books and records and minutes based on a one SO/AC threshold
+Inspection rights for accounting books and records and minutes based on a one Decisional Participant threshold.

-Introduce additional suggestion by ICANN Board regarding Investigation right (audits), based on 3 SO/ACs threshold.
+Introduce additional suggestion by ICANN Board regarding investigation right (audits), based on 3 SOs/ACs threshold.

-Confirmed direction for implementation to avoid abusive claims
+Confirmed direction for implementation to avoid abusive claims.

 5. Stress Tests Related to this Recommendation